List of alien races in Marvel Comics: Luphomoids

 The Luphomoids are a race of aliens.
 Nebula and Spirit are Luphomoids.

 M

 M'Hassians

 The M'Hassians are an alien race from the planet M'Hass.
 First appeared in Thor (vol. 2) #22.

 M'Ndavians

-The M'Ndavians are a semi-humanoid race with yellow skin and oversized, diamond-shaped heads, averaging 6 ft 3 in in height.
+The M'Ndavians are a semi-humanoid race with yellow skin and large, diamond-shaped heads, averaging 6 ft 3 in in height.
 They possess highly advanced intellects.
 They live on the planet M'Ndavi, tenth from the sun in the B'lbwo star system in the Shi'ar galaxy. they have the most complex legal system in the known galaxies and are used by the Shi'ar for matters of great significance to the empire.
 A M'Ndavian served as the judge at the trial of Mister Fantastic (who was tried for saving the life of Galactus).
 First seen in Fantastic Four #262 (January 1984).

 Majesdanians

 First seen in Runaways #1, the Majesdanians are able to absorb and project solar energy.
 They are enemies of the Skrulls and are at war with them.
 Their homeworld is hidden under the guise of a white dwarf star and they have remained hidden from attack for years.
 Karolina Dean is a Majesdanian.